 [S]uppose an ad network assigned you a cookie with the unique value “cookie1,” and Verizon assigned you the X-UIDH header “old_uid.”
 When Verizon changes your X-UIDH header to a new value, say “new_uid,” the ad network can connect “new_uid” and “old_uid” to the same cookie value “cookie1” and see that they all three values represent the same person.
 Similarly, if you subsequently clear cookies, the ad network will assign a new cookie value “cookie2.”
 Since your X-UIDH value is the same (say, “new_uid”) before and after clearing cookies, the ad network can connect “cookie1” and “cookie2” to the same X-UIDH value “new_uid.”
 The back-and-forth bootstrapping of identity makes it impossible to truly clear your tracking history while the X-UIDH header is enabled.

-In the same blog post, the EFF noted that a UIDH can also be applied to data sent from apps, which isn’t easy to track otherwise, and so provides an even more finely detailed picture of a user’s Internet usage.
-Verizon also bypasses the “Limit ad tracking” settings on iOS and Android, compounding the potential privacy violations that supercookies perpetrate in a browser.
+In the same blog post, the EFF also notes that a UIDH can also apply to data sent from apps, which isn’t as easy to track otherwise.
+The combination allows the creation of a fine-grain picture of a user’s internet usage.
+Verizon also bypasses the “Limit ad tracking” settings on iOS and Android.
+Skirting this limit compounds the potential privacy violations that supercookies perpetrate.

 A supercookie includes information on the request made by a user, like the website that they’re trying to visit and the time that the request was made.
 This is known as metadata (and is very similar to the metadata collected by the NSA from cell phone records).
 But supercookies can include other types of data as well.

-Regardless of exactly what type of data they contain, however, if Verizon were to suffer a data breach and these cookies were tied back to specific users, that would be a huge privacy debacle, as the EFF stated that hashed phone numbers (which really aren’t very secure) were being used to identify users.
-Hackers, other companies, or government organizations would be very happy to get hold of this information.
+Regardless of the exact type of data, if Verizon were to suffer a data breach and these cookies were tied to specific users, it would become a privacy nightmare.
+The EFF already found that hashed phone numbers were in use as user identifiers, which is a worrying sign.
+Hackers, other companies, or government organizations would love to get their hands on this type of information.

-The fact the Verizon was one of the companies taking part in the NSA’s PRISM program only makes this more worrying.
+The fact that Verizon was one of the companies taking part in the NSA’s PRISM program only makes this more worrying.

-So supercookies store a lot of information about you, resurrect deleted normal cookies, and aren’t stored on your device.
-What can you do about them?
+Supercookies store a lot of information about you.
+Some can resurrect deleted normal cookies, and some aren’t stored on your device.
+What on earth can you do about them, then?